 – A tiny pinch of salt during the heating phase (before adding the pistachio) will enhance the pistachio flavor and balance the sweetness.

-IF YOU ENJOY MY RECIPES, YOU CAN ALSO FOLLOW ME ON MY FACEBOOK PAGE HERE OR ON PINTEREST HERE OR EVEN ON INSTAGRAM HERE
+IF YOU LIKE MY RECIPES, YOU CAN ALSO FOLLOW ME ON MY FACEBOOK PAGE HERE OR ON PINTEREST HERE OR EVEN ON INSTAGRAM HERE

-And to not miss the next updates, add a nice ‘Like’ to my Facebook page, it will make me very happy!
+And to not miss any news, give a nice ‘Like’ to my Facebook page, it will make me very happy!
 Thank you so much!

 FAQ (Questions and Answers)